Sidebar Site Navigation

 “Big Horn National Forest Community Assessments.”
 June 2003.

-Root-Elledge, S. (2013).
-Communities of Practice in Assistive Technology: Building AT Capacity in Frontier Communities.
+Root-Elledge, S. (2013, January).
+Professional Learning Communities in Assistive Technology: Building AT Capacity in Frontier Communities.
 2013 Rocky Mountain Regional Assistive Technology Act Program Directors Meeting.
-January, Rapid City, SD.
+Rapid City, SD.